This property holds the current Page Number. The current page is

 typically returned from a call to AddPage.
 The PageNumber indicates

 the page using an index ranging between one and the PageCount.
+If you set an invalid index an

 Either the Page or the PageNumber property can be used to set